Collagen: 9 Reasons Why This Improves Your Health

 Bovine collagen from cows is made mostly of type-I and type-III.
 It is rich in the amino acids glycine and proline.
 Bovine collagens are great for creatine production, building muscle, and aiding in the body’s own production.

 Egg collagen is found in the shells and white of eggs.
-It contains different types, but is mostly type I. Egg collagen provides glucosamine sulfate, chondroitin sulfate, hyaluronic acid and other amino acids.
-Egg collagen is helpful for building muscle mass, reducing pain and stiffness, building connective tissue, and healing wounds.
+It contains different types but is mostly type I. Egg collagen provides glucosamine sulfate, chondroitin sulfate, hyaluronic acid, and other amino acids.
+Egg collagen helps build muscle mass, reduce pain and stiffness, build connective tissue, and heal wounds.

 collagen